Europa_Valencia_hoofdafbeelding

 With a Valencia Tourist Card, you can use the city's public transport for 24, 48, or 72 hours.
 This card is useful for traveling to and from the airport and also using public transport within Valencia.
 You'll also receive discounts at various museums and activities, and you can even visit some attractions for free.

-In Valencia, you'll mainly see people on bicycles, although electric scooters are becoming increasingly popular.
+In Valencia you mainly see people on bicycles, although electric scooters are also becoming increasingly popular, partly because the city is relatively flat and is ideal for exploring by bike.
 You can rent bikes at various locations for a small fee.
 The city has many well-marked cycle paths, but be aware that not all paths are evenly wide, so you may need to pay close attention to where you're cycling.

 Where to stay?